borismesits/cuda-cqed/README.md

 Not just convenient, but a matter of necessity for certain useful computations, like noise studies that require many identical simulation shots

 This Github repo has tools that can translate familiar equations of motion into GPU-readable code, along with useful analysis code.

+### Todos/buglist

+- incorrectly declaring variables should be caught, current error is confusing ("not supported in C")